Skip to main content

 8. Cheese and Nut Snack Pack

-Store-bought cheese and nuts snack packs are like charcuterie to go and are a perfect filling snack for kids.
+Store-bought cheese and nuts snack packs are like charcuterie to go and are a perfect protein snack for kids.
 The versions with cheese cubes, nuts, and dried fruit tend to ring in around 7 grams of protein per pack.
 You can easily make these at home with a sectioned reusable snack container, a block of cheese, your kid’s favorite nuts, and raisins.
-Use a ½ ounce of each.
+Use a ½ ounce serving of each.

 9. Whole-Grain Frozen Waffle